lboyling/ESM2DT/README.md

 )
 ```

+## Configurable options
+### Controlling Dynatrace problem generation
+The PowerShell script has a configurable option ($GenerateDtProblems) for whether to generate Dynatrace problems in the event of a transaction failing to complete.
+You may not want to have Dynatrace generate problems to start with - set $GenerateDtProblems to $false to prevent problem generation.

+### Dynatrace NAM integration
+To provide additional details, Dynatrace can provide a 'View details' button which will open a Dynatrace NAM report.
+For example, the Enterprise Synthetic - Transactions list DMI report shows the screenshots for failed transactions.
+To configure, edit the $DynatraceNAMUrl variable to link to the Dynatrace NAM DMI report.
+The Application name will automatically be appended to the URL.
+Application names with special characters (such as square brackets) should work as well.

+### Custom icon
+Dynatrace shows a default external synthetic icon in the Synthetic views.
+By editing the $syntheticEngineIconUrl variable, you can provide a URL link to a custom icon, which Dynatrace will display for all synthetic tests that use the same synthetic engine (i.e. Enterprise Synthetic).
+Be aware that Dynatrace *must be able to access this icon URL without needing to authenticate*.

+## Sample files
+There are a few sample files that can be used to test the process for a sample "My_Application" Active test.
+This test has the following 3 transactions:
+* My_Application_Launch_To_Close: Results for the overall test run - defined so because the transaction name ends with "Launch_To_Close" (case insensitive)
+* 01_Step01: The first step
+* 02_Step02: The second step

+The 3 sample files are:
+* ESMActiveTransactions.xml: Contains a slimmed down version of the Enterprise Synthetic defintions for a single "My_Application" script.
+Only the required XML tags for each transaction are included (6 of the 30-40 elements are present for each transaction).
+* results_success.csv: Contains results for the "My_Application script, completing a single successful synthetic run.
+* results_failed.csv: Contains results for the "My_Application script, failing on the second step (wtih an error message of "Step 2 error").

+Dynatrace will only accept results where **all the timestamps are within the past 2 hours**.
+So to use these results in testing, you'll need to edit both the start time and end time for all the transactions.
+The start and end times use the local time on the ESM Agent (the script will convert the results to UTC time automatically).

+To make a transaction failed, set the end time field to "12:00:00 AM" - this magic time indicates that the transaction didn't end (because of a failure).
+Also set the error message at the end to something that isn't blank.

 ## Script process
 * The Enterprise Synthetic Agent does the processing of the results and makes the API calls directly to Dynatrace (bypassing the Agent Manager and NAM entirely):
 * In the TestPartner database, a call to a new shared module is placed into the CVFW_User_Modifiable_Functions Module in two places: UserEndOfAppDriver (for successful runs), and UserOnAppError (for failed runs).